hybridgroup/gort/README.md

    gort [global options] command [command options] [arguments...]

 VERSION:
-   0.2.4
+   0.3.0

 COMMANDS:
-   scan   Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth  Pair, unpair & connect to bluetooth devices. arduino  Install avrdude, and upload sketches to your Arduino spark  Upload sketches to your Spark digispark  Configure your Digispark microcontroller crazyflie  Configure your Crazyflie klaatu barada nikto help, h  Shows a list of commands or help for one command
+   scan         Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth    Pair, unpair & connect to bluetooth devices. arduino      Install avrdude, and upload HEX files to your Arduino spark        Upload sketches to your Spark digispark    Configure your Digispark microcontroller crazyflie    Configure your Crazyflie klaatu       barada nikto dronedrop    Install, uninstall, update and download dronedrop firmware help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --help, -h           show help
    --version, -v        print the version
-   --help, -h   show help

 ```

 Scan for connected serial devices: